RobDeFlop/atlas-plugin-typegoose/README.md

 MONGODB_CONNECTION_STRING=OR_USE_THE_CONNECTION_STRING
 ```

-If you added these, and you will start up the server the connection to your MongoDB will be established automatically.
+If the connection credentials are set correctly, the server will automatically establish the connection to your
+MongoDB on server start.

 ## Usage